tdcosim/TDcoSim/docs/user_guide/user_guide_introduction.md

 * Capability to include other types of DERs such as energy battery storage system.
 * Capability to introduce insolation change events.
 * Capability to simulate generator tripping, line outages, load increase/decrease.
-* Capability to consider distribution system UFLS and UVLS schemes.
+* Capability to consider distribution system Under Frequency Load Shedding (UFLS) and Under Voltage Load Shedding (UVLS) schemes.

 ## Scalability and solution time